barisCanCoskun/Embedded-Linux-Step-by-Step-Using-Beaglebone-Black/README.md

 # Embedded-Linux-Step-by-Step-Using-Beaglebone-Black
-Learn ARM Linux systems, Embedded Linux building blocks, Busybox, Beaglebone Interfacing Projects, and much more.
+ARM Linux systems, Embedded Linux building blocks, Busybox, Beaglebone Interfacing Projects, and much more.

 A comprehensive and practical course on learning Embedded Linux systems on Beaglebone hardware.
 100% hands-on and step-by-step explanation using hardware.